 - The I-20 is technically called the "Form I-20, Certificate of Eligibility for Nonimmigrant Student Status".
 This title is listed in small letters at the top of your I-20.

 - This is a document which is issued by the Office of Admissions at Rensselaer.
-It certifies that Rensselaer has admitted you to the institution, states your program of study and the length of your program, provides information about, and much more.
+It certifies that Rensselaer has admitted you to the institution, states your program of study and the length of your program, provides information about the financial documentation you showed, and much more.